Airband Fibre Broadband Deals

 Airband Fibre Broadband Offers

 Airband also run limited-time offers sometimes.
-These offers are certainly worth taking advantage of if you can; they can include a price cut on the monthly fee for Airband broadband, and extras on top.
-Airband’s current offer, available here (https://www.airband.co.uk/wireless-broadband-devon/), means that customers can pay just £24.99 a month instead of £38 for 40Mb broadband, as well as getting a 12-month free subscription to the Netflix TV streaming service.
+These offers are certainly worth taking advantage of if you can; they can include a price cut on the installation fee for Airband broadband, and extras on top.
+Airband’s current offer, available here (https://www.airband.co.uk/broadband-packages/), means that customers can pay nothing for installation instead of £99, ordinarily paid for set-up, activating the line and any postage and packaging of hardware.

 How much does Airband fibre broadband cost?

 The cost of Airband fibre broadband depends on which package customers opt for.
-The cheapest packages start at £38 per month for 40Mb fibre broadband and ultrafast 150Mb broadband, while Airband’s most expensive package is Ultrafast Unlimited+, which is available for £47 per month and offers download speeds of 250Mb.
+The cheapest packages start at £20 per month for 100Mb fibre broadband, while Airband’s most expensive package is Fibre 900, which is available for £55 per month and offers Gigabit download speeds of 900Mb.
 The cost of Airband’s packages at this time are:

 How long is the minimum contract length for Airband fibre broadband?